rhymiz/tmuxify/README.md

 - **direnv integration**: Auto-generate `.envrc` for seamless session management
 - **Non-interactive mode**: Use flags for scripting and automation
 - **Doctor command**: Validates dependencies and shell configuration
+- **Smart detection**: Warns when run from inside a tmux session to prevent nesting issues

 ## Prerequisites